LLDevLab/LLDevHomeAutomation/Database/Readme.md

 # Database

-This is a backup of database structure, that is compatible to DataHub project's code.
+schema_backup.sql - backup of database structure, that is compatible to DataHub project's code. v1_1.sql - changes, from previous stable version.